-April 27, 2022, marks the 200th anniversary of Grant’s birth.
-The Ulysses S. Grant Association, which operates the Ulysses S. Grant Presidential Library, maintains a website at this link with helpful information regarding observances of the Grant bicentennial throughout 2022.
+April 27, 2022, marked the 200th anniversary of Grant’s birth.
+The Ulysses S. Grant Association, which operates the Ulysses S. Grant Presidential Library, maintains a website at this link with information regarding observances of the Grant bicentennial.

-The Grant Monument Association encourages everyone to help celebrate the memory of President Ulysses S. Grant and to further education on his life and legacy.
-Toward those ends, we also call upon the general public to support the following measures:
+The Grant Monument Association extends its thanks to all who have helped celebrate the memory of President Ulysses S. Grant and to further education on his life and legacy.
+Toward those ends, the following measures have been taken and in some cases are ongoing efforts still being pursued:

 Read proclamations and special messages from across the country commemorating Ulysses S. Grant’s 200th birthday.